The 2010 Honda Element doesn't fall into a clear class with direct competitors.

 The Kia Soul is a boxy hatchback that also appeals to shoppers looking for more cargo versatility, but it's significantly smaller.

-The Mazda5 is probably the Element's fiercest competitor in terms of value and convenience, though its minivan silhouette might make it a no-go for some.
+The Mazda5 minivan is likely the Element's closest competitor in terms of value and convenience, though its silhouette will keep it off the shopping lists of many.

 Get FREE Dealer Quotes